iterative/dvc.org/static/docs/commands-reference/pull.md

 Dvcfile
 ```

-The remote storage has been modified such that the data files in some of these
+Imagine the remote storage has been modified such that the data files in some of
-stages should be updated into the local cache.
+these stages should be updated into the local cache.

 ```dvc
 $ dvc status --cloud